devopsarr/readarr-go/readarr/docs/MetadataProfileApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiV1MetadataProfileRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListMetadataProfileRequest struct via the builder pattern

 ### Return type